2025 - Spring

 The class explores the expressive potential of sound and image through the production of digital video exercises and short films.
 It is an intensive workshop in visual storytelling and non-dialogue filmmaking.
 It is designed to build upon the fundamental production concepts and techniques that were introduced in RTF 318 and to prepare students for advanced narrative classes.

-RTF 367D DIRECTING WORKSHOP • MICAH BARBER, MIGUEL ALVAREZ
+RTF 367D DIRECTING WORKSHOP • MICAH BARBER, ANDREW SHEA

 Flag/s: Independent Inquiry